 ⚠Conditional Access is a security feature and therefore no connection is allowed initially as soon as the rule verification is activated!

-The client has to be configured to contact the dedicated router because we are going to block the access to the usual TeamViewer routers in the firewall with the next step.
+The client has to be configured to contact the dedicated routers because we are going to block the access to the usual TeamViewer routers in the firewall with the next step.

-The configuration of the registry can be done using Group Policies (GPO) or MSI package with the following registry file:
+The configuration of the registry can be done running the following command or adding the registry keys through an import.

-After restarting the TeamViewer service, the client will not connect to the usual TeamViewer routers but to the dedicated router instead.
+After restarting the TeamViewer service, the client will not connect to the usual TeamViewer routers but to one of the dedicated routers instead.

 💡Hint: The MSI rollout with TeamViewer Settings is not possible with Azure and MS Intune!

-To set the custom router you have to execute one of the following commands while TeamViewer is not running, depending on whether TeamViewer starts with the system or not.
+To set the dedicated routers you have to execute one of the following commands while TeamViewer is not running, depending on whether TeamViewer starts with the system or not.

-To set the custom router you need to change the global.conf file and add the following entry:
+To set the dedicated routers you need to change the global.conf file and add the following entry: